 The idea of a temperature blanket is to knit or crochet a row (or a number of rows) on a blanket each day for a full calendar year.
 The colors used each day correspond with the temperature outside.
 The more colours you use to represent temperatures and the more varied the temperatures, the more colourful the blanket.

 To be consistent, I chose to use the temperature at noon.
 I debated whether to use Toronto's temperatures (regardless of where I am) or the temperatures of where I am (so it's a Teena ~ temperature blanket).
-I decided to make a Teena ~ temperature blanket ... it should be interesting to see how it turns out as I travel throughout the year.
+I decided to make a Teena ~ temperature blanket.
+In theory, it would have been interesting to see how it turned out as I traveled often for work plus went on vacation during the year but with COVID, I haven't done as much travelling as I usually would in a year.

 I'm using nine colours from Red Heart Comfort and Bernat Cozy Style yarn.